jhumelsine/jhumelsine.github.io/_posts/2025-08-25-builder-complete-impl.md

 ---

 # Introduction
-__TBD__

 In the previous post, [Builder Design Pattern - Basic Implementation]( https://jhumelsine.github.io/2025/08/13/builder-basic-impl.html), I showed the pregression of creating a complext object from a multi-parameter constructor to a basic inner-class Builder pattern.
-In this post, I'll continue with Builder as I evolve that design toward a full Gang of Four-level implementation.

-The inner-class Builder in the previous blog did not feature several elements of the Gang of Four’s (GoF) Builder example.
-Specifically, it did not have __Director__, which constructs the complex object as defined in a specification, nor did it feature multiple concrete __Builder__ classes.
+The inner-class Builder pattern worked, but it was tightly coupled to the product and left little room for flexibility.
+In this article, we’ll take the next step—refactoring that design into a full Gang of Four-style Builder.
+Along the way, we’ll introduce a __Director__ that will construct the complex object based upon a specification, decouple the Builder from the Product, and explore how multiple Builders can create different representations of the same object.
+By the end, you’ll see how the Builder pattern provides not just convenience, but also powerful extensibility.

 This blog will continue where the previous blog left off by progressing step-by-step until it reaches a design more akin to the GoF’s full __Builder__ diagram:

 <img src="/assets/Builder1-1.png" alt="RTF Builder by GoF" width = "90%" align="center" style="padding-right: 35px;">

 These step-by-step transitions will pull the elements of the design apart along their seams.
 There will be a little messiness as I progress.
 It’s like reorganizing a room.
 You need to pull everything apart before you can organize the elements to put it back together.

 This blog entry will primarily focus upon the design elements and implementation snippets in transition toward the GoF’s Builder design.